 To enable cursor lock or full-screen modes with acceptable results, set projects to trigger appropriate requests using mouse/key down events, instead of mouse/key up events.
 This way you can ensure that the deferred request is guaranteed to be triggered by the corresponding mouse/key up event if not by a user-initiated event earlier.

 You can also use Unity’s UI.Button component to achieve the desired behavior by creating a subclass of

 Button, which overrides the

-Note that browsers may show a notification message or ask the user for permission before entering full-screen mode or locking the cursor.
+Note: Some browsers might display a notification message or prompt the user to grant permission before entering full-screen mode or locking the cursor.